-Measures such as business and school closures, stay-at-home orders and social distancing have all helped to lessen the impact of the virus.
-And additional measures, like contact tracing programs, are identifying those who may have had contact with someone who tested positive for COVID-19 to help prevent even further spread.
+Measures such as business and school closures, increased takeout and delivery options, and social distancing have all helped to lessen the impact of the coronavirus.
+And additional steps, like contact tracing programs, are identifying those who may have had contact with someone who tested positive for COVID-19 to help prevent even further spread.

-One of the best ways to reduce the spread of the virus is by limiting contact and continuing to practice social distancing.
+One of the best ways to reduce the spread of the virus is by continuing to practice social distancing.
 Here’s a refresher:

 - Stay at least 6 feet away from others

 - Always wear a face mask when in public

 - Avoid gathering in groups (small or large)

 - Limit time spent in crowded places, like grocery stores